GreenDelta/openLCA2-manual/src/conceptualguideline/README.md

 ![](../media/lifecycleoatmodel.png)

-This will allow you to assess the impacts per life cycle stage as displayed here:
+This will allow you to assess the impacts per life cycle stage as displayed in the Sankey diagram here:

 ![](../media/lifecycleoatGWP.png)

-And in a similar fashion in the contribution tree:
+And in a similar fashion in the Contribution tree:

 ![](../media/lifecycleoatcontribution.png)

 </details>